Looking for some CVC word worksheets for your kindergarten kids?

-You are free to go through them in any order that makes sense to you and your kid.
+You are free to go through them in any order that makes sense to you and your early readers.

 If you are looking for some structure, I would recommend starting off with the Short A CVC sheet.
 Cover the picture and have your child write a lower case /a/ in the blank.

-Help her sound out the first consonant, do the visual cue for the vowel, and then the end consonant.
+Help her sound out the first consonant, use a visual cue for the vowel (I like to hold out my hand like there is an apple to prompt my own kids), and then sound out the ending consonant.

 You may have to do this several times and that’s okay.
-When they are able to read the correct word, reward them by uncovering the picture!
+When she is able to read the correct word, reward her by uncovering the picture!

-Your child will discover that even though there is a different middle sound, they can still sound out new word after new word!
+Your child will discover that even though there is a different middle sound, he can still sound out new word after new word!

 That is the magic of phonics lessons and the skills you are teaching!